testreet/rnmrfit/README.md

 More information can be found in the accompanying article: https://doi.org/10.1016/j.jmr.2018.11.004

+## Recent updates

+Simple lower and upper bound generation has been cleaned up with the introduction of `set_absolute_bounds` and `set_relative_bounds`.
+The default bounds implemented through`set_conservative_bounds` have also been re-thought and should hopefully lead to better fits out of the box.
+More details in the examples below.

+Basic JCAMP data import has been implemented in the jcamp branch, but more testing is needed to account for various JCAMP variations.
+Import is currently limited to JCAMP files that store both real and imaginary data in the frequency domain.
+Bug reports would be appreciated if anyone encounters issues.

 ## Installation

 The `rnmrfit` package can be installed directly from GitHub using `devtools`: